 With these integrations, contacts, business activity, and prospect engagement data are automatically captured and connected, providing a complete picture of the business that improves transparency and informs operational cadences like QBRs, 1:1s, and forecast calls.

-It also means your sales team can still use their favorite tools, while automatically tracking and capturing important data in Clari for one holistic view of the entire revenue operations picture for shared sales pipeline visibility, better transparency and alignment.
+It also means that your sales team can still use their favorite tools while automatically tracking and capturing important data in Clari for one holistic view of the entire revenue operations picture for shared sales pipeline visibility, better transparency, and alignment.

 Cons: Clari isn't for every company.
 Some organizations may not be ready to make the shift to data transparency across the entire revenue team and it may require internal organizational and cultural change.

-Obviously, we’re biased about this one, but we and our customers both agree that Clari helps them close deals.
-In a recent customer survey, more than 90% of reps say Clari gives them time back to sell, 89% of managers noted better pipeline visibility and 93% of sales leaders saw improved forecast accuracy.
+Obviously, we're biased about this one, but we and our customers both agree that Clari helps them close deals.
+In a recent customer survey, more than 90% of reps say that Clari gives them time back to sell, 89% of managers noted better pipeline visibility, and 93% of sales leaders saw improved forecast accuracy.